+Award-winning director Natalia Almada ("Al Otro Lado," POV, 2005; "El General," POV, 2009) returns with a mesmerizing new film.
 From dusk to dawn, "El Velador (The Night Watchman)" accompanies Martin, a guard who watches over the extravagant mausoleums of some of Mexico's most notorious drug lords.
 In the labyrinth of the cemetery, this film about violence without violence reminds us that, amid the turmoil of a drug war that has claimed more than 50,000 lives, ordinary existence persists in Mexico and quietly defies the dead.
-Directed by Natalia Almada.

 - KQED Life: Sat, Sep 29, 2012 -- 3:00 AM

 - KQED Life: Fri, Sep 28, 2012 -- 9:00 PM

 - KQED Channel 9: Fri, Sep 28, 2012 -- 4:00 AM